zowe/docs-site/docs/user-guide/glossary.md

    Create metadata in persistent repository for one or more resource/attribute elements. << user-guide\usingapis.md

 **started task**
-   The Zowe Application Framework server (`zlux-server`) runs under the ZOWESVR started task, so it should terminate when ZOWESVR is stopped. << user-guide\uninstall.md
+   The Zowe Application Server (`zlux-server`) runs under the ZOWESVR started task, so it should terminate when ZOWESVR is stopped. << user-guide\uninstall.md
    The ZOWESVR started task should be running. << user-guide\troubleshootinstall.md If the started task is not running, ensure that your ZOWESVR procedure resides in a valid PROCLIB data set, and check the task s job output for errors. << user-guide\troubleshootinstall.md

-**Zowe Application Framework Application Server**
+**Zowe Application Server**
-   (A plug-in is the unit of extensibility for the Zowe Application Framework Application Server. << user-guide\mvd-zluxplugindefandstruct.md nodeServer When an application has Dataservices of the type "router", they are interpreted by the Zowe Application Framework Application Server by attaching them as ExpressJS routers. << user-guide\mvd-zluxappfilesystem.md nodeServer When an application plug-in has router-type dataservices, they are interpreted by the Zowe Application Framework Application Server by attaching them as ExpressJS routers. << user-guide\mvd-zluxplugindefandstruct.md
+   (A plug-in is the unit of extensibility for the Zowe Application Server. << user-guide\mvd-plugindefandstruct.md nodeServer When an application has Dataservices of the type "router", they are interpreted by the Zowe Application Server by attaching them as ExpressJS routers. << user-guide\mvd-appfilesystem.md nodeServer When an application plug-in has router-type dataservices, they are interpreted by the Zowe Application Server by attaching them as ExpressJS routers. << user-guide\mvd-plugindefandstruct.md

 **Zowe Desktop**
    The Zowe Desktop presents a taskbar at the bottom of the page, where it presents each applications as an icon with a description. << user-guide\mvd-mvdandwindowmgt.md